How To Create A Child Profile On Your Fire Tablet

 It’s also great for sharing select media with a child, or sharing one Kindle Fire with multiple children of different ages.
 Creating a Child Profile is easy and can be done in just a minute or two.
 Once the profile is set up, if you want to, you can go deeper into the settings and get very specific.

 5. Note that if you don’t already have a lockscreen passcode set up for your profile, you will be prompted to set one up.
-This is to prevent your child from accessing your account and settings.
+This is so your kids can't use your account.

-10. Choose either Use Amazon FreeTime or Use Teen Profiles – the Fire will preselect one for you based on the child’s birth date, but you can change it.
+10. Choose either Use Amazon FreeTime or Use Teen Profiles, and then tap Add Profile.
+The Fire will preselect one for you based on the child’s birth date, but you can change it.
 (Teen Profiles have a less child-like look, but you will still have access to the same settings.)
-Press Add Profile.

 The rest of the settings can be accessed from the child’s profile settings screen.
 Swipe down from the top of the Kindle Fire’s home screen and press Settings.
 Scroll down to the Personal section and press Profiles & Family Library.
 Press the profile that you’d like to manage to access the following settings.
 Note that if you are already in the child’s profile, swiping down and pressing Settings will get you to that profile’s passcode-protected settings screen – you do not need to go back to your own profile.

 3. Set Education Goals for your child to meet each day.
 If you check the Learn First box, your child will not be able to access other content on the Fire until these goals are met.
 For the purpose of these goals, Amazon labels individual videos, apps, and games as either “educational” or “entertainment.”
 All books are labeled as “educational,” and all web browsing is labeled as “entertainment.”

-- Press Manage Storage to see how much storage is free on your device.
+6. If your kid's data is taking up too much space, tap on their profile to clear its data.
 If you’re running low on storage, press Archive Now to free up space.
 To see what is available for archiving, press View Contents.
 To see how your storage is being used, press either Internal Storage or (if you have one installed) the SD card.